Corey Seager Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.83).
+- The Athletics have a 5.82 team ERA that ranks last among all league pitching staffs.

-- The lefty last pitched on Wednesday against the Los Angeles Dodgers, when he went 3 2/3 innings, allowing four earned runs while giving up one hit.
+- The lefty last appeared on Friday against the Los Angeles Dodgers, when he tossed five innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.